zingsheim/ProposalTernaryFold/ProposalTernaryFold.md

     return (x >= 0) ? sqrt(x) : argument_must_be_non_negative("sqrt", x);
 }
 ```
 The implementation of `checked_sqrt` could be rewritten without the conditional operator easily.
-Or the `argument_must_be_non_negative` functon could be given the correct return value (which could be hard for a general generic function since the return type has to be provided as template parameter).
+Or the `argument_must_be_non_negative` function could be given the correct return value (which could be hard for a general generic function since the return type has to be provided as template parameter).

 However, the usage of proposed relaxed conditional operator reveals its potential in combination with a fold expression of conditional operators and the `std::unreachable` function from proposal P0627R3 [3]: